 The electric motor contributes merely 34 horsepower to the Sian’s monstrous, 819-horse output.
-The rest comes from a naturally-aspirated V12 engine that delivers 785hp to the four wheels.
+The rest comes from a naturally-aspirated V12 engine that delivers 785 hp to the four wheels.
 Lamborghini quotes a zero to 60 mph time of 2.8 seconds, and a top speed of 220 mph.
-It looks as fast as it is thanks to a low-slung design that draws inspiration from the company’s illustrious past models, like the Countach.
-Lamborghini design boss Mitja Borkert pledged no two examples of the Sian will look alike, which is a tall order to fill for a 63-car production run.
-The company is up to the challenge, though.
+It looks as fast as it is thanks to a low-slung design that draws inspiration from the company’s past models.
+Lamborghini design boss Mitja Borkert pledged no two examples of the Sian will look alike, which is a tall order to fill, but the company is up to the challenge, though.

 You may recall the Lykan Hypersport from its starring role in the blockbuster Furious 7, in which the Lebanese supercar crashed through not one but three skyscrapers in Dubai.
 In a franchise filled with high-end exotics and one-off custom creations, the fact that the Hypersport got so much focus is a testament to its magnetism.